nihal-hyder/nihal-hyder/README.md

 # Hi there, I'm Nihal Hyder 👋

-### Computer Science Student • Cybersecurity Enthusiast • AI Learner
+### Computer Science Student • Cybersecurity • AI Learner

 I'm a Computer Science student from Pakistan with a strong passion for Cybersecurity and Artificial Intelligence.